-Ciphertext The (encrypted) message output from a cryptographic algorithm called plaintext.
+Ciphertext The (encrypted) message output from a cryptographic algorithm that is in a intended parties.

-Cleartext The original (unencrypted) state of a message or data.
-Also other then the intended parties.
 Information is encrypted to provide confidentiality.
 Also known as privacy.

+Cleartext The original (unencrypted) state of a message or data.
+Also called plaintext.

-Confidentiality A way to ensure that information is not disclosed to anyone encryption key without access to the key.
+Confidentiality A way to ensure that information is not disclosed to anyone other then the without access to the key.

-Cryptanalysis The process of recovering the plaintext of a message or the algorithm ciphertext.
+Cryptanalysis The process of recovering the plaintext of a message or the encryption key

-Cryptographic
+Cryptographic algorithm

-An algorithm used to transfer text between plaintext and
+An algorithm used to transfer text between plaintext and ciphertext.

-Decipherment A procedure applied to ciphertext to translate it into plaintext.

-Decryption A procedure applied to ciphertext to translate it into plaintext.
+DeciphermentA procedure applied to ciphertext to translate it into plaintext.
+DecryptionA procedure applied to ciphertext to translate it into plaintext.

-Decryption key The key in the cryptographic algorithm to translate the ciphertext to plaintext.
+Decryption keyThe key in the cryptographic algorithm to translate the ciphertext to plaintext.